onetimesecret/site-policy/onetime-terms-of-service.md

 You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys' fees, arising out of your use of the Website and the Service, including but not limited to your violation of this Agreement, provided that onetimesecret.com (1) promptly gives you written notice of the claim, demand, suit or proceeding; (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases onetimesecret.com of all liability); and (3) provides to you all reasonable assistance, at your expense.

 ### O. Changes to These Terms
-**Short version:** *We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
-So while we may modify this agreement at any time, we will notify users of any changes that affect your rights and give you time to adjust to them.*
+**Short version:** *We want our users to be informed of changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
+So while we may modify this agreement at any time, we will notify users of any substantial changes by email or by posting a prominent notice on our pages.
+If you continue to use the Website after any amendments are posted, you will be deemed to have accepted the changes.*

-We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
-We will notify our Users of material changes to this Agreement, such as price changes, at least 30 days prior to the change taking effect by posting a notice on our Website.
-For non-material modifications, your continued use of the Website constitutes agreement to our revisions of these Terms of Service.
+We may modify these Terms of Use from time to time and will post a copy of the amended Terms on the Website.
+We encourage you to review them periodically.
+If we make any substantial changes to the Terms of Use, we will notify you by sending a notice to the email address associated with your account or by posting a prominent notice on our pages.
+If you do not agree to, or cannot comply with, the amended Terms of Use, you are not authorized to use the Website.
+Your continued use of the Website after any amendments are posted will be deemed acceptance of the amended Terms of Use.

-We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Website (or any part of it) with or without notice.
+We reserve the right to refuse our Services to anyone at any time.
+Additionally, we reserve the right to modify or discontinue, temporarily or permanently, the Website (or any part of it) at any time, with or without notice.

 ### P. Miscellaneous

 #### 1. Governing Law
-Except to the extent applicable law provides otherwise, this Agreement between you and onetimesecret.com and any access to or use of the Website or the Service are governed by the federal laws of the United States of America and the laws of the State of California, without regard to conflict of law provisions.
-You and onetimesecret.com agree to submit to the exclusive jurisdiction and venue of the courts located in the City and County of San Francisco, California.
+Except to the extent applicable law provides otherwise, this Agreement between you and onetimesecret.com, as well as any access to or use of the Website or the Service, are governed by the laws of the Province of British Columbia, Canada.
+You and onetimesecret.com agree to submit to the exclusive jurisdiction and venue of the courts located in Vancouver, British Columbia.
+This Agreement expressly excludes any rules of private international law or the conflict of laws that would lead to the application of any other laws.

 #### 2. Non-Assignability
-onetimesecret.com may assign or delegate these Terms of Service and/or the [onetimesecret.com Privacy Statement](https://onetimesecret.com/legal/privacy-policy/), in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
+onetimesecret.com may assign or delegate these Terms of Service and/or the [onetimesecret.com Privacy Statement](https://onetimesecret.com/info/privacy/), in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
 You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.

 #### 3. Section Headings and Summaries
 Throughout this Agreement, each section includes titles and brief summaries of the following terms and conditions.
 These section titles and brief summaries are not legally binding.